IanInBtn/BrownBag4/README.md

 There are starter branches to do any Kata for yourself, as well as branches for the completed Katas.

+### The Leap Year rules

+A leap year is divisible by 4, but is not otherwise divisible by 100, unless it is also divisible by 400.

 ### The TicTacToe rules

 This is just a 3x3 game of noughts and crosses.